Logan Thompson

-Logan Thompson (born February 25, 1997) is a Canadian professional ice hockey goaltender for the Washington Capitals of the National Hockey League (NHL).
+Logan Thompson (born February 25, 1997) is a Canadian professional ice hockey player who is a goaltender for the Washington Capitals of the National Hockey League (NHL).
 After playing junior hockey in the Western Hockey League (WHL) with the Brandon Wheat Kings, Thompson went undrafted, and spent time in U Sports, the ECHL, and the American Hockey League (AHL) before signing his first NHL contract with the Vegas Golden Knights in 2020.
 After two years spent primarily with the AHL Henderson Silver Knights, Thompson received significant playing time in the 2021–22 season due to injuries to other Vegas goaltenders, becoming the first former U Sports goaltender to start an NHL game in over 30 years.
 After taking over as Vegas' starting goaltender for the 2022–23 season, Thompson was named an NHL All-Star in 2023 and won the Stanley Cup with Vegas the same year, despite suffering injuries late in the season.
 After one further season with Vegas, Thompson was traded to Washington, where he established himself as their starting goaltender and signed a six-year extension.
-Internationally, Thompson has represented Canada on one occasion, winning a silver medal at the 2022 edition of the International Ice Hockey Federation (IIHF) World Championship.
+Internationally, Thompson has represented Canada twice, winning silver medals at the 2022 World Championship and 2026 Winter Olympics.

 Playing career

 Junior, university, and minors

 Thompson began as a goaltender in bantam U15 junior hockey with the Calgary Bisons of the U15 Alberta Midget Hockey League (AMHL), before moving up to the AMHL's midget U18 level with the Calgary Buffalo Hockey Association (CBHA) Blackhawks and Calgary Buffaloes.
 He split the 2014–15 season between the Grande Prairie Storm of the Alberta Junior Hockey League and the Brandon Wheat Kings of the Western Hockey League, appearing in 22 games for Grande Prairie and four for Brandon.

-Thompson spent the next three seasons with Brandon, posting a career .905 save percentage and 3.36 goals against average with a 63–41–10 record, and helping the team to a WHL Championship in 2016.
-He then joined the Brock Badgers of U Sports' Ontario University Athletics (OUA) for the 2018–19 season; after posting an 18–6–0 record with a .934 save percentage and 2.24 goals against average, Thompson was named to the OUA West Division All-Rookie and First All-Star teams, while winning their Rookie of the Year and Goalie of the Year awards.
+Thompson spent the next three seasons with Brandon, posting a career .905 save percentage and 3.36 goals against average with a 63–41–10 record, and winning the WHL Championship as a backup in 2016.
+He then joined the Brock Badgers of U Sports' Ontario University Athletics (OUA) for the 2018–19 season where he majored in sport management.
+After posting an 18–6–0 record with a .934 save percentage and 2.24 goals against average, Thompson was named to the OUA West Division All-Rookie and First All-Star teams, while winning their Rookie of the Year and Goalie of the Year awards.

 After the conclusion of the Badgers' season, Thompson joined the Adirondack Thunder of the ECHL on an amateur tryout contract in March 2019.
 After being released in April after eight appearances, he signed a professional tryout contract with the Binghamton Devils of the American Hockey League (AHL), but appeared in just one game.

 In May 2019, the Hershey Bears of the AHL signed Thompson to a one-year contract.
 However, he spent the entirety of the 2019–20 season with the Bears' ECHL affiliate, the South Carolina Stingrays.